 Emotionally, you will need the support of family, friends, and the community.
 There are typically community programs to help you in a crisis, so allow yourself to lean on them when you can.

-Allow yourself to grieve and make time for self care.
+Allow yourself to grieve and make time for self-care.
 You will need to talk about what happened, rest, eat well, and practice stress relief through meditation, regular exercise, deep breathing, or any other method that works for you.

 Most important, you should allow yourself to feel joy when you can.
 Be with your loved ones and relish anything that brings you happiness.
 Just because you are experiencing loss, don’t be afraid of being happy when good things happen to you.
 Visiting public gardens or parks while you are rebuilding your new living situation will allow you to connect with restorative outdoor spaces.
-Here are a few places to visit to recharge:
+Here are a few places to visit and recharge:

 Descanso Gardens - This garden, nestled in La Canada, allows guests year round, and features renowned botanical collections and peaceful, meandering walking paths.

 Getty Center - The Getty Center features an extensive art collection, modern architecture, and manicured gardens all in one location with a breathtaking view of the city.

 Huntington Gardens - The Huntington Library features an art collection, restaurant, and large grounds with more than 15 gardens with their own curated botanical collections.

 Lotusland - Once a private residence, Lotusland is one of the most unique private gardens in the world, with a huge variety of plant species and beautiful flowers.